-Students who have mitigating circumstances may submit a Satisfactory Academic Progress Appeal Form along with pertinent documentation within two months of receiving the letter of suspension.
+Students who have mitigating circumstances may submit a Satisfactory Academic Progress Appeal eForm along with pertinent documentation within two months of receiving the letter of suspension.
 Examples of mitigating circumstances are a death of a relative, an illness or injury to the student, or other special circumstances.
-The appeal should be submitted to the University of Houston-Victoria's Financial Aid Appeals Committee; University of Houston-Victoria; 3007 N. Ben Wilson; Victoria, TX 77901-5731.
-The committee consists of the Director of Business Services and the Director of Student Retention and Academic Success, or their designees.
-The appeals committee will meet within two weeks of receiving the appeal.
+The appeal and supporting documentation should be submitted to the University of Houston-Victoria's Financial Aid Appeals Committee; University of Houston-Victoria; 3007 N. Ben Wilson; Victoria, TX 77901-5731, or sent electronically to finaid@uhv.edu.
+The committee consists of the Director of Business Services, a Student Success Coach, and the Director of Student Life and Services, or their designees.
+The appeals committee will meet within two business weeks of receiving the appeal.
 The deadline to submit the SAP Appeal form is one month prior to the end of the term in which the student is applying for aid.